Save $300 on Puffy mattresses and get up to $455 in free accessories

 |TEMPUR-Adapt||TEMPUR-Adapt Hybrid||TEMPUR-ProAdapt||TEMPUR-ProAdapt Hybrid||TEMPUR-LuxeAdapt||TEMPUR-LUXEbreeze||TEMPUR-PRObreeze||TEMPUR-PRObreeze Hybrid||TEMPUR-Cloud|

 As you can see from these tables, Puffy models cost considerably less than Tempur-Pedic models in most cases.
 That said, the Puffy Lux and Puffy Royal both have fairly expensive price-points compared to the average all-foam mattress.
-Among all of these models, only the flagship Puffy Mattress has a price-point that would be considered below average.
+The Lux Hybrid and Royal Hybrid share the same price-points as their all-foam counterparts, and these models are also considered more expensive than average.
+Only the flagship Puffy Mattress has a price-point that would be considered below average.

 Although you’ll be able to find more affordable memory foam mattresses from competing brands, keep in mind that Puffy and Tempur-Pedic offer additional perks for customers.
 Every Puffy mattress model comes with a non-prorated lifetime warranty, so you may qualify for a free replacement if your Puffy mattress develops excessive sagging at any point.
 Tempur-Pedic, on the other hand, offers free White Glove delivery anywhere in the contiguous U.S. for every mattress model except the Cloud, which is compressed in a box and ships for free to your doorstep.